JedWatson/react-select/.changeset/pink-cats-mate.md

 ---
-"react-select": patch
+"react-select": minor
 ---

-Add `removedValues` that points to the current selection into a meta of onChange callback when clearing value.
+Add `removedValues` to `onChange` event meta when the action is `clear` (when the user clears the value in the Select)